keelancook/missions-center/cgcs-staff-information/continuity/folders/database-coordinator.md

 * HubSpot Database Upkeep
    * This includes maintaining duplicate contacts and ensuring contact information is accurate for students.
    * Create/maintain reports in HubSpot to make sure they are functioning.
+   * This also includes making sure that the Company information is accurate in our system also.
 * Documentation Site Upkeep
    * The documentation site at missions.center is maintained and created by this role.
 This includes creating new pages and updating old pages.